ibm-cloud-docs/vlans/about-vlans.md

 ## VLAN identification
 {:#vlan-identification}

-VLANs exist on routers within IBM Cloud datacenters.
-Each VLAN is identified by a unique number, router, and datacenter location combination.
-For example, public `VLAN 829`, which is located on router `fcr02` within datacenter `SJC01` is identified by `sjc01.fcr02.829`.
-Private VLAN 2234, located on router `bcr01` within datacenter `AMS01` is identified by `ams01.bcr01.2234`.
+VLANs exist on routers within IBM Cloud data centers.
+Each VLAN is identified by a unique number, router, and data center location combination.
+For example, public `VLAN 829`, which is located on router `fcr02` within data center `SJC01` is identified by `sjc01.fcr02.829`.
+Private VLAN 2234, located on router `bcr01` within data center `AMS01` is identified by `ams01.bcr01.2234`.

 ## VLANs and subnets